 - List of loaded photographs with reference paths to the image files. - Photo alignment data such as information on camera positions, point cloud model and set of refined camera calibration parameters for each photo. - Masks applied to the photos in project. - Reconstructed 3D model with any changes made by user.
-This includes geometry and texture if they were built. - List of added markers and information on their positions. - Structure of the project, i.e. number of chunks in the project and their content.
+This includes geometry and texture if they were built. - Depth maps for cameras. - Structure of the project, i.e. number of chunks in the project and their content.